PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 You should now have 5 extruders to work with.

-In there you can change retraction settings (choose a setting similar to what you were using before) and also select the extruder color: extremely useful for multi-color prints.
+In there you can change retraction settings, this might need to be a bit higher than before but 10mm is on the really high side of things.
+Just pick the smallest value that doesn't give you too much stringing.

 ![enter image description here](https://i.postimg.cc/Y0NrJcJk/image.png)